-CHN supports the reauthorization of and full funding for the Child Abuse Prevention and Treatment Act (CAPTA), Title IV-B Subpart 1 Stephanie Tubbs Jones Child Welfare Services (CWS) and the TItle IV-B Subpart 2 MaryLee Allen Promoting Safe and Stable Families (PSSF) programs.
+CHN supports the reauthorization of and full funding for the Child Abuse Prevention and Treatment Act (CAPTA).

 CHN supports robust implementation of the Family First Prevention Services Act of 2018, to expand access to prevention services and ensure children are placed in family-based settings whenever possible.